🏈 Chargers NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Chargers mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Chargers' first pick in the 2026 NFL draft.
-Here's who they expect Los Angeles to draft at No. 22:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Los Angeles Chargers' first pick in the 2026 NFL Draft.
+Here's who they expect Los to draft:

 🔮 Chargers draft prediction 2026